-With the end of the 2020-21 financial year behind us, you’ll soon be receiving your annual super fund statement.
+With the end of the financial year fast approaching, you’ll soon be receiving your annual super fund statement.
 Don’t file and forget.
 Here’s what you must check.

 Check your asset classes